 systemctl status snapd

-If the service is active and running, you’re ready to start using Snap on your Fedora system.
+If the service is active and running, you’re ready to start using Snap on your Fedora system, having successfully managed to install Snap on Fedora.

 Once Snap is installed and its services are enabled, you can begin managing applications via the command-line interface.
-Below are some essential Snap commands to help you get started.
+Below are some essential Snap commands to help you get started after you install Snap on Fedora.

 Installing a Snap Package